SovereignIntelligence.

 PATTERN ANALYSIS

 All 7 counties in southeastern region.
 5 of 7 are former coal-dependent economies without proportional ARC investment.
-WIOA Title I grants are 62% below statewide average despite highest need indicators.
+WIOA Title I grants are 62% below statewide average.

 Public Spending Transparency